UC-MACSS/persp-model_W18/Students/HanK/PS6/PS_6.md

 Part b).
 The second tree and pruning
 ------------------------------------

-**In this part, I first fit a tree with out pruning and plot it.
+**In this part, I first fit a tree without pruning and plot it.
 And then I choose an optimal pruned tree and plot it.**

 ``` r
 # tree with control